konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./11-directories is a script that counts number of directories and subdirectories in the current directory including hidden directories
-./12-newest_files the script displays the 10 newest files in the current directory ./13-unique a script that takes a list of words as inpuut and prints only words that appear exactly once
+./12-newest_files the script displays the 10 newest files in the current directory ./13-unique a script that takes a list of words as inpuut and prints only words that appear exactly once ./14-findthatword a script that displays the pattern "root" from the file /etc/passwd